 Methodology uncertainty

-The approach cannot account for land use or land cover changes that have occurred within a pixel in the period of analysis.
+The approach cannot account for all land use or land cover changes that have occurred within a pixel in the whole period of analysis.
 For example, clear cuts within forest ecosystems or the use of irrigation systems as part of management processes in agricultural areas might increase or decrease vegetation productivity independently of drought occurrences.
 This can introduce noise to the data sets that might further bias the assumed pixel-based relationships between drought pressure and vegetation productivity.

 Another source of uncertainty is related to the simplification of the drought impact model for its implementation in the operational setting.
 On one hand, the same thresholds for deviations in soil moisture and vegetation production imply similar impacts/impact severity in different sectors (agriculture, forestry, etc), which gives an acceptable approximation on the continental scale but might need to be adjusted to local conditions.
 Still, in some cases, the start, end, severity and spatial extent of a drought, as well as the propagation of its impacts through the whole land systems, might change as a result of additional climate and/or surrounding biophysical conditions, such as temperature, snowpack, albedo and soil’s water-holding capacity.